Azure/spark-cdm-connector/documentation/overview.md

 |BooleanType|Boolean|
 |ByteType|Byte|

-Note that the CDM Binary datatype is not suported.
+Note that the CDM Binary datatype is not supported.

 #### Handling CDM Date, DateTime, and DateTimeOffset data